menu

 Overview

 Pringle is a tiny borough located in the state of Pennsylvania.
-With a population of 895 people and just one neighborhood, Pringle is the 853rd largest community in Pennsylvania.
-Much of the housing stock in Pringle was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 899 people and just one neighborhood, Pringle is the 853rd largest community in Pennsylvania.
+Pringle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-Pringle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pringle is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pringle who work in office and administrative support (17.18%), business and financial occupations (7.66%), and sales jobs (6.63%).
+Unlike some boroughs, Pringle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pringle are a mix of both white- and blue-collar jobs.
+Overall, Pringle is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Pringle who work in office and administrative support (15.04%), food service (8.20%), and law enforcement and fire fighting (7.81%).

 Setting & Lifestyle

-Being a small borough, Pringle does not have a public transit system used by locals to get to and from work.
+Pringle is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

+Pringle is a somewhat ethnically-diverse borough.
 The people who call Pringle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pringle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pringle include Irish, Polish, German, Italian, and English.
+Important ancestries of people in Pringle include Irish, German, Polish, Finnish, and Italian.

 The most common language spoken in Pringle is English.
 Other important languages spoken here include Polish and Italian.